vetzki/nvidia-prime-switch-sddm/README.md

 #### This package is for optimus based laptops and allow switching between nvidia and intel card
 #### intented for usage with sddm

 install either
 `linux-Your_kernel_version(s)-nvidia module(s), nvidia-utils and lib32-nvidia-utils`
 OR
 `linux-Your_kernel_version(s)-nvidia-390xx module(s), lib32-nvidia-390xx-utils and nvidia-390xx-utils`
-(nvidia-utils and nvidia-390xx-utils conflicting thus only can add them as optdepends)
+(because nvidia-utils and nvidia-390xx-utils are conflicting packages they're only optdepends.)

 build package: